Diversity and Inclusion has been part of the Tata ethos since its foundation.

-Diversity and inclusion have been part of the Tata culture since Founder Jamsetji Tata’s times.
-Jamsetji’s letter to his son Sir Dorabji Tata, outlining his vision for a township for Tata employees, which eventually became Jamshedpur, states that the plan has to “earmark areas for Hindu temples, Mohammedan mosques and Christian churches”.
-The Tata commitment to diversity and inclusion has endured through its 148-year-old history and is enshrined in the Tata Code of Conduct and in the Tata values of ‘unity’ and ‘understanding’.
+Jamsetji’s letter to his son Sir Dorabji Tata, outlining his vision for a township for Tata employees, which eventually became Jamshedpur, states that the plan must “earmark areas for Hindu temples, Mohammedan mosques and Christian churches”.
+The Tata commitment to diversity and inclusion has endured through its 150-year-old history and is enshrined in the Tata Code of Conduct and in the Tata values of ‘unity’ and ‘understanding’.